Here is everything you need to know to be well-prepared for the Valbona Theth hike in Albanian Alps.

 A sleepy alpine village of Theth comes to life during the hiking season.
 With clusters of guesthouses sprinkled along the dreamy valley walled by Accursed mountains, Theth today is an ultimate hiker’s base camp.
 Regardless of its growing popularity, Theth is very atmospheric.
 The time seems to have stopped here, you can see piles of hay dotted around the village, and meet herdsmen with their sheep peacefully roaming around.

-Theth Curch- little gem for beautiful photography
+Theth Curch- a little gem for beautiful photography

 Lock-in Tower of Theth

-Hundreds of years old historical structure which was used to imprison the deadliest criminals back in olden days, Lock-in Tower of Theth is now one of the main tourist attractions.
+Hundreds of years old historical structure which was used to imprison the deadliest criminals back in the olden days, Lock-in Tower of Theth is now one of the main tourist attractions.
 You may visit it as well on a guided tour led by one of the descendants of the family this tower belonged to.

 Drink Coffee with a view